danielburgess/SFCRetroTools/README.md

-# RetroTool
+# SFCRetroTools
-#### ===ROM Hacking Tools===
+#### ===ROM Hacking Tools for the Super Famicom===

 This repo will contain various libraries I've created for my personal use.

 Currently, this only contains an Address Conversion tool, and a Pointer class which are used similarly to LunarAddress, except I don't support ZSNES save states.
-(I could, but... meh.)
+I could, but... does anyone even use ZSNES anymore?

 ### Supported Address Mapping Conversions:
 * LoROM (Type 1/2)